 The effects of sewage discharged to the ocean have been relatively well studied (Gray et al. 1992; Weis et al. 1989) and toxic effects generally only occur where high volumes are discharged into a small and poorly mixed waterbody.
-The volumes discharged from the vessel during the 7-10 day survey within the licence area are unlikely to cause toxic effects, especially considering the rapid dilution provided by the deep water and ocean currents.
+The volumes discharged within the licence area are unlikely to cause toxic effects, especially considering the rapid dilution provided by the deep water and ocean currents.